-Yesterday, I finally received a shipment with TWO Giant maps, and they are in large suitcases ready to be used in local schools and to travel the state.
+The alliance now has TWO new Giant maps, and they are in large suitcases ready to be used in local schools and to travel the state.
 The Alliance now has three types of Giant Maps: A Giant Map of Europe (26×26 feet), A Giant Map of South America (26×35 feet), and two Giant Maps of Rhode Island (14×21 feet).

-If you are interested in getting the map, please email Amy Tibbetts at email@example.com with the subject line “Giant map: Europe”, “Giant map: South America”, or “Giant map: Rhode Island”, to request a map to come to your school.
+If you are interested in getting the map, please email Amy Tibbetts at firstname.lastname@example.org with the subject line “Giant map: Europe”, “Giant map: South America”, or “Giant map: Rhode Island”, to request a map to come to your school.
 Please include 3 dates that would work best for your school schedule.
-Also include a cell phone number that the previous map borrower can use to arrange a time and place to hand off the map.
+Also, please include a cell phone number that the previous map borrower can use to arrange a time and place to hand off the map.
 If there isn’t a next borrower, you will be expected to return the map to Rhode Island College.
 Since we are providing usage of the maps for free, the only cost is willingness to care for the map, and to take care of the transportation logistics.

 In the next school year, we anticipate that participating schools will have the map for a full school week, but since we are getting these maps just before the end of the school year, we will all work together to get the map to as many schools as possible.
 (Please be patient and flexible as the map travels to schools all over the state).
 The maps of Europe and South America do not come with a trunk of materials, but you can download pre-made lesson plans and activities from the National Geographic website.